MokkaKowalewska/weekly-dinner-planner/README.md

 * ES6 modules (using webpack)
 * API
 * AJAX
-4. a little bit of PHP (send email)
+4. A little bit of PHP (send email)

 ## Status